IP Physics Notes (Upper Secondary, Year 3-4): 12) Direct Current Circuits

 Quick recap -- DC circuit analysis hinges on current and voltage sharing rules.
 Once you master how resistances combine and how potential dividers behave, thermistor/LDR sensor circuits become straightforward.

-| 1 second | Series shares current; parallel shares voltage. |
+The core idea is simple: Series shares current; parallel shares voltage.

-| 10 seconds | Simplify resistance first, then find total current, voltage drops, and branch currents.
-Potential dividers turn resistance changes into voltage changes. |
+Use it as a working check: Simplify resistance first, then find total current, voltage drops, and branch currents.
+Potential dividers turn resistance changes into voltage changes.

-| 100 seconds | Work through the mixed network and sensor notes to practise drawing the simplified circuit, applying the correct sharing rule, and checking current and voltage totals. |
+Then go one layer deeper: Work through the mixed network and sensor notes to practise drawing the simplified circuit, applying the correct sharing rule, and checking current and voltage totals.

 Keep your practice loop tight via our Sec 3 IP Physics tuition hub.
 It links each topic here to quizzes, diagnostics, and WA-style problem sets.